vlexaega/mercury-in-gatorade-wip/README.md

 ## Description
-We have created an application that allows the user to utilize the login process to protect their profile
+We have created an application that allows the user to utilize the login process to protect their astrological profile, which includes access to individualized daily horoscopes, birth chart profiles, and a daily fortune.
+We have also employed the option to create multiple birth charts that may be deleted when necessary.

 ## Table of Contents
 - [License](#license)